 Are you underweight?
 Do you want to gain weight without getting fat?
 We hear you, and we’re here to help!

-Unfortunately, gaining weight is not always easy, especially if you want to avoid the trap of gaining belly fat.
-Belly fat is one of the reasons that being overweight is so unhealthy.
+Unfortunately, gaining weight isn’t always easy, especially if you want to avoid the trap of accumulating belly fat.
+Belly fat, or visceral fat, is one of the reasons that being overweight is so unhealthy.

 Level Up Your Fitness: Join our 💪 strong community in Fitness Volt Newsletter.
 Get daily inspiration, expert-backed workouts, nutrition tips, the latest in strength sports, and the support you need to reach your goals.
 Subscribe for free!